Österreichische Galerie Belvedere

 The Österreichische Galerie Belvedere is a museum housed in the Belvedere palace, in Vienna, Austria.

 The Belvedere palaces were the summer residence of Prince Eugene of Savoy (1663–1736).
 The ensemble was built in the early eighteenth century by the famous Baroque architect Johann Lucas von Hildebrandt, and comprises the Upper and Lower Belvedere, with the Orangery and Palace Stables, as well as extensive gardens.

-The Belvedere houses what was the first public museum in Austria, today containing one of the greatest collections of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.
+The Belvedere houses what was the first public museum in Austria, today containing significant collections of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.
 At the Upper Belvedere, visitors not only encounter artworks drawn from over five hundred years of art history but can also experience the magnificent staterooms.
 In addition to the Lower and Upper Belvedere, the museum has further sites at Prince Eugene's town palace and the 21er Haus as well as the Gustinus Ambrosi Museum.

 The Belvedere's art collection presents an almost complete overview of the development of art in Austria and, thus, an insight into the country's history.
 The world's largest collection of Gustav Klimt's paintings lies at the heart of the presentation of Art around 1900, on show at the Upper Belvedere.
 Its highlights are Klimt's paintings, The Kiss (1908) and Judith I (1901), and masterpieces by Egon Schiele and Oskar Kokoschka.
 Key works of French Impressionism and the greatest collection of Viennese Biedermeier art are further attractions at the museum.